 The Marquette University Center for Peacemaking empowers the university and the wider community to explore together the necessary skills to become informed, spiritually-centered, nonviolent peacemakers.
 Rooted in the Ignatian charism, the center fosters an awakening to the holistic relationship of scholarship, spirituality, nonviolent living, and the active struggle for peace and justice.

-An Ignatian Peacemaking lecture entitled "A Faith That Does Justice: Rutilio Grande, S.J., and the Church of El Salvador lessons for us today" will be delivered by Dr. Thomas Kelly on November 3, 2014.
-This lecture will allow the university to explore how Grande's life influenced the future of El Salvador and challenges us to consider what it means to live our faith in service to the poor and vulnerable.
+Dr. Thomas Kelly of Creighton University will present on Rutilio Grande, S.J., one of the UCA martyrs.
+The event will explore how Grande's life influenced the future of El Salvador and challenges us to consider what it means to live our faith in service to the poor and vulnerable.

-The Center for Peacemaking is working with SOA Watch-Wisconsin to organize the annual trip to the School of the Americas Watch teach-in and vigil on November 21-23 in Columbus, GA.
+Join the Center for Peacemaking and SOA Watch-Wisconsin on the weekend trip to the School of the Americas Watch and vigil on November 21-23 in Columbus, GA.